awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.Tutorial.EC2KeyPair.md

 1. Download the private key file\.
 The file name will end with `.pem` \(such as `mykeypair.pem`\)\.
 Keep this private key file in a safe place\.
 You will need it to access any Amazon EMR cluster that you launch with this key pair\.
 **Important**
-If you lose the key pair, you cannot connect to the master node of your Amazon EMR cluster\.
+If you lose the key pair, you cannot connect to the leader node of your Amazon EMR cluster\.

    For more information about key pairs, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.